Purushottam School of Engineering and Technology

 Purushottam School of Engineering and Technology (PSET) is a private co-aid diploma engineering college affiliated to SCTE & VT, which is located in semi rural place of Mandiakudar.
 Its infrastructure is half shared with degree college campus of PIET.
+Presently, the diploma school has been shifted to the main campus of one of the block of old degree Purushottam Institute of Engineering and Technology.
+The old diploma school campus building is now serving as permanent location for Gayatri science college offering B.Sc courses under Sambalpur University for nearby student's of Mandiakudar.

 Admission process

-The students are admitted through DET, Odisha which is a state gov. organized national level entrance test.
+The diploma engineering students are admitted through DET, Odisha which is a state gov. organized national level entrance test.